latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 **Subnet Eligibility Rules:**
 - **[Root Subnet](../glossary.md#root-subnetsubnet-zero) Exclusion**: [Subnet Zero](../glossary.md#root-subnetsubnet-zero) operates differently—it has no [subnet miners](../glossary.md#subnet-miner) and serves as a TAO staking pool for [delegates](../glossary.md#delegate), so it's excluded from direct alpha emissions
-- **Emission Readiness**: Only subnets with a `FirstEmissionBlockNumber` receive emissions, ensuring new subnets undergo proper initialization before participating in rewards
+- **Emission Readiness**: Only subnets that have been started (and hence been assigned a `FirstEmissionBlockNumber`) receive emissions.
-- **Anti-Gaming Protection**: This prevents immediate emission farming by requiring subnets to demonstrate commitment beyond just [burn cost](../glossary.md#burn-cost) payment

 ### 2. Emission Allocation to Subnets

-The coinbase implements a sophisticated market mechanism where each subnet's share of the daily TAO emission depends on its alpha token's market performance.
-This creates a competitive environment where successful subnets attract more resources, encouraging [subnet creators](../glossary.md#subnet-creator) to build valuable services that attract [stakers](../glossary.md#staking).
+Each subnet's share of the block's TAO emission depends on its alpha token's price, smoothed with an [exponential moving average (EMA)](../learn/ema) function to prevent price manipulation while maintaining market responsiveness.

 ```rust
 let mut total_moving_prices = U96F32::saturating_from_num(0.0);